-Figure 1: SpaceX Hover Slam Liftoff and Landing ConOps [6]
+Figure 1: SpaceX Hover Slam Landing [6]

-Before there is a significant amount of infrastructure on the Moon, the most valuable resource will be propellant.
-Therefore, a minimum fuel approach is required when calculating an optimal landing trajectory on the Moon [5].
-In the case of the Moon, where there is no atmosphere, a minimum fuel approach utilizes a "hover slam" maneuver, which the SpaceX Falcon 9 has successfully utilized since 2015 [6].
-The hover slam, pictured above in Figure 1, involves letting the vehicle free fall towards to surface of the Moon until the last available moment, then igniting the engine and ideally reaching 0 velocity at the instant that the vehicle contacts the surface of the Moon.
+The hover slam, as shown in Figure 1, involves letting the vehicle free fall towards to surface of the Moon until the last available moment, then igniting the engine and ideally reaching a velocity of 0 m/s at the instant that the vehicle contacts the surface of the Moon.
 The hover slam is the optimal solution to landing while minimizing fuel and time.
-The major difference between the Falcon 9 and the solution produced by LANDER is that the Falcon 9 only aims to recover the first stage booster from a launch.
-The LANDER system aims to land and take off with cargo.
-Other differences from the Falcon 9 include that our system uses only thrust vectoring to change attitude, our engine does not throttle, and being in a vacuum makes the approach to a landing zone much easier.
+The significant difference between the Falcon 9 and the solution produced by LANDER is that the Falcon 9 only aims to recover the first stage booster from a launch, whereas the system imagined by LANDER would carry cargo on takeoff and landing.
+Other differences from the Falcon 9 include that our system uses only thrust vectoring to change attitude, our engine does not throttle, and being in a vacuum makes the approach to a landing zone much more straightforward.